mddazure/azure-route-server-lab/README.md

 Enter Enable mode by typing `en` at the prompt, then enter Configuration mode by typing `conf t`.

-Paste in following configuration, replacing *Spoke1VPNGWPubIpV41* with the public IP address of Spoke1VPNGW:
+Paste in following configuration, replacing *Branch1VPNGWPubIpV41* and *Branch1VPNGWPubIpV42* with the first and second public IP addresses of Branch1VPNGW:

 ```
 crypto ikev2 proposal azure-proposal-connectionS1HubCSR
  encryption aes-cbc-256 aes-cbc-128
  integrity sha1 sha256
  group 2